 In addition to the mental health or suicide prevention criteria, the following is a list of criteria for films entered into “Through the Lens of Culture”:

-1. All films need to include English subtitles (closed captioning).
-(Films are encouraged to be submitted in languages other than English, but all films in this category are required to include subtitles or closed captioning, even if the film is in English.)
+1. All films need to include closed captioning.
+(Films are encouraged to be submitted in languages other than English, but all films in this category are required to include closed captioning, even if the film is in English.)

-- If the film is in English, subtitles are required to allow for wide dissemination of the films to all people including communities such as the Deaf, Hard of Hearing or English Language Learners.
+- If the film is in English, closed captioning is required to allow for wide dissemination of the films to all people including communities such as the Deaf, Hard of Hearing or English Language Learners.

 - We encourage films in all languages and are hopeful to receive submissions in sign language and appropriate for the Deaf and Hard of Hearing community.
 Visit the submission toolbox for tips and support if you are interested in this!

-For more information about closed captioning and subtitles, click here
+For more information about closed captioning click here

 2. Films should explore suicide prevention or mental health through the lens of a particular culture.
 Your film should send a positive message about the importance of supporting others and how people can play a vital role in ensuring that all young people regardless of their culture, or group association, get the help they need.
 This can be done in many different ways and here are a few ideas: